gendjo-owlhead/TesenaTask/README.md

 ## Notes
 - Tests target: [http://37.27.17.198:8084/cs/](http://37.27.17.198:8084/cs/)
-- Update selectors in tests as needed if the site structure changes.
+- Update selectors in tests as needed if the site structure changes. # TesenaTask